IRC Section 199A is One of the

 - The application of the W-2 wage limitation for various entities

 - Using an S-Corp to meet the wage tests

 - And much, much more!

-Your purchase includes: Downloadable PDF handout materials and MP3 audio recording.
-A PDF transcript may be added onto your purchase during the checkout process for an additional fee.
+Your purchase includes: Downloadable PDF handout materials and the MP3 audio recording.
+A PDF transcript can be added onto your purchase during the checkout process for an additional fee.

 - Program Title: Section 199A Small Business Deduction: A Case Study Approach — After the Final Regs

 Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA is a partner with Keebler & Associates, LLP and is a 2007 recipient of the prestigious Accredited Estate Planners (Distinguished) award from the National Association of Estate Planning Counsels.
 He has been named by CPA Magazine as one of the Top 100 Most Influential Practitioners in the United States and one of the Top 40 Tax Advisors to Know During a Recession.
 Mr. Keebler is the past Editor-in-Chief of CCH’s magazine, Journal of Retirement Planning, and a member of CCH’s Financial and Estate Planning Advisory Board.
 His practice includes family wealth transfer…

 The Ultimate Estate Planner, Inc. and the presenter are not registered Continuing Education Sponsors and this program is not pre-approved for continuing education credit for any state or regulatory agency.